ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 Items with `>` before the name is a folder that when selected shows another level of customization. `TX Power`, `VTX Administrator`, `Wifi Connectivity` are examples of these items.

-:new: These items will now show what is currently set for the items within.
+These items will now show what is currently set for the items within.
 An example would be on `TX Power`, which will show the current Power set, and if Dynamic Power is enabled, it will show the current set Max Power, followed by the indicator `Dyn`.

 ### Packet Rate and Telemetry Ratio